Did you know we have roadside assistance for bicycles?

 Debunking the 12 biggest myths about cyclists on Victoria’s roads.

 Of all Melbourne’s warring tribes – Magpies versus Tigers, boomers v millennials, south-siders v north-siders – few divides are more antagonistic than that between motorists and cyclists.

-The festering hostility between car and bike riders bubbled to the surface recently after RACV called for trial laws that would require cars to allow a minimum distance when overtaking cyclists.
-RACV’s public support for a rule that would see Victoria join other states in requiring motorists to allow a one-metre passing distance at 60kmh and 1.5 metres at higher speeds, sparked a storm of vitriol on social media, with motorists decrying cyclists as freeloaders, road hogs or worse while cyclists accused drivers of rude and downright dangerous behaviour.
+The festering hostility between car and bike riders bubbled to the surface last year when RACV called for trial laws that would require cars to allow a minimum distance when overtaking cyclists – a measure that is set to become law in 2021.
+It sparked a storm of vitriol on social media, with motorists decrying cyclists as freeloaders, road hogs or worse while cyclists accused drivers of rude and downright dangerous behaviour.

 Disturbingly, 11 per cent of those surveyed admitted they had deliberately driven their car close to a bike rider, while 17 per cent said they had used their car to deliberately block a cyclist’s path.